-TeXworks comes with a built-in PDF viewer that has auto-synchronization feature to it.
+TeXworks comes with a built-in PDF viewer with an auto-synchronization feature.

 TeXworks takes a minimalistic approach to LaTeX editing and gets the work done without getting bogged down by too many functionalities and features.

-Some of the other key features in TeXworks, include code folding, powerful built-in PDF viewer, insertion of graphics and tables, interaction with external editors which make this tool one of the best LaTeX editors for the academia.
+Some of the other key features in TeXworks, include code folding, powerful built-in PDF viewer, insertion of graphics and tables, interaction with external editors, which make this tool one of the best LaTeX editors for academia.